It allows the lower portion of the colon to be examined with the help of an endoscope or thin tube.

 The most common reasons for flexible sigmoidoscopy are as follows:

-- A test to detect colon polyps or colon cancer in people over the age of fifty.
+- A test to detect colon polyps or colon cancer in people over fifty.
 This recommendation has been superseded by colonoscopy as the primary screening tool.

 - Persistent diarrhea

-- After radiation treatment to the pelvis when a patient has lower gastrointestinal symptoms.
+- After radiation treatment to the pelvis, a patient has lower gastrointestinal symptoms.